agabekian/data-structures-and-algorithms/code-challenges/tree-max/README.md

 We move from left to right, updating the maximum value as we traverse.

-Once the traversal is complete, the final maximum value found in the entire tree is noted to the right of the root node, which is 15.
+Once the traversal is complete, the final maximum value found in the entire tree is noted which is 20.

 #### BigO
 Time: O(N) iterate once